brandur/heroku-agent/README.md

 ### hk

-hk regularly gets more than a 4x improvement in speed for a commands that are performed relatively close together.
+hk regularly gets more than a 4x improvement in speed for commands that are performed relatively close together.

 ``` bash
 # WITH heroku-agent